 - Dean's letter

-- Letters from two additional members of the faculty, including a Letter from the Chair if applicable.
+- Letters from three additional members of the faculty, including a Letter from the Chair if applicable.

 - ECFMG, USMLE, COMLEX Scores via USMLE or COMLEX transcript